Next-Generation Improvements in Giant Exoplanet Evolutionary and Structural Models: Conclusion and Discussions

 Our study is meant to highlight the need for a new generation of giant exoplanet evolutionary models, but we did not in this paper provide such a new model suite and are deferring that task to later work.
 We also note that the potential effects of semiconvection were not explicitly addressed, though we did contrast models using the Ledoux and Schwarzschild convective criteria.
 The latter is in the limit of very efficient doubly-diffusive mixing, while the former mutes it completely and allows negative composition gradients to be stabilizing.
 We find that whether helium rain in the lower-mass giants heats or cools their atmospheres hinges upon which limit obtains.

 Our simulations have limitations.
 Foremost is the ongoing need for consistent equations of state for ternary mixtures.
 We have been forced to use the additive volume law.
 In addition, databases in the literature for individual constituents are thermodynamically consistent only to percents \citep{Tejada2024}.
-Also, in this study we did not include the effects of rotation.
-Rotation can affect the size and evolution of the convective envelope and the character of convection \citep{Fuentes2023,Fuentes2024}.
+Also, rotation can affect the size and evolution of the convective envelope and mixing \citep{Fuentes2023,Fuentes2024}.
+However, its primary importance lies in fitting gravitational moments which are lacking for giant exoplanets.
+It's impact on the thermodynamic structure and luminosity evolution is expected to be minor, and we therefore neglect rotation in the present calculations.
 Moreover, we need a better model for hydrogen/helium miscibility and the dynamics and extent of the helium rain region.
 Finally, as noted, the potential role of semiconvection in thermal and material transport \citep{Leconte2012, Polman2024} is not yet well understood.
 Nevertheless, we have demonstrated that heritage evolutionary models of giant exoplanets since the early work of \citet{Burrows1995}, which assumed among other things, homogeneity and adiabaticity, are in need of retooling so that what emerges can play a productive role in the emerging era of precision exoplanetary science.